Timalexanderandersson/Get-More-Sleep-Website/README.md

 - Easy to see and read everything on the webpages.

-- Everything works on the webpages. contact page: every name, lastname, e-mail and textarea is required before you can submit.
+- Everything works on the webpages. social media links. tips link. contact page: every name, lastname, e-mail and textarea is required before you can submit.

 ### Validators / Lighthouse